-By lowering the initially high pristine cometary concentrations of volatile ices and introducing a comprehensive planetesimal model of the parent bodies of carbonaceous chondrites, we managed to simulate the synthesis of all nucleobases found in meteorites in a consistent, uniform way.
-Meteorites are time capsules from the early solar system at ${\sim \SI{4.56}{\giga\year}}$.
-They may reveal how the first building blocks of life could have been formed without the highly complex metabolism of the present life on Earth (neglecting possible weathering and contamination on Earth).
+By lowering the initially high pristine cometary concentrations of volatile ices to values appropriate for the location of carbonaceous chondrite parent bodies and introducing a comprehensive planetesimal model of the parent bodies of carbonaceous chondrites, we successfully simulated the synthesis of all canonical nucleobases in meteorites in a consistent approach.
+Meteorites are time capsules from when the solar system formed ${\sim \SI{4.56}{\giga\year}}$ ago.
+They may reveal how the first building blocks of life could have been formed without the highly complex metabolism of the present life on Earth.
 The reaction pathways suggested by \citet{Pearce2015,Pearce2016} and listed in Table~\ref{tab:reactions} seem to explain reasonably well how nucleobases might have been formed abiotically.

-The coupling of the thermochemical equilibrium model with the 1D thermodynamic planetesimal model allows for the first time to understand the history of the prebiotic synthesis in the carbonaceous chondrites' parent bodies over time.
-Further, it allows us to predict for the first time which regions of the parent bodies might have been the origin of the fragments containing the rich prebiotic molecule content that we find today in carbonaceous chondrites.
+The coupling of a thermochemical equilibrium model with a 1D thermodynamic planetesimal model allows to understand the history of the prebiotic synthesis in the carbonaceous chondrites' parent bodies over time.
+Further, it allows us to predict which regions of the parent bodies might have been the origin of the fragments containing the rich prebiotic molecule content that we find today in carbonaceous chondrites.
 The intermediate shell of a medium-sized parent body, which is not too close to the hot core and far enough away from the cold surface, should be the primary source of nucleobase-rich organics in carbonaceous chondrites.
 The fragments descending from this shell upon planetesimal collisions in the nebula might have been the source of the first prebiotic molecules on Earth, delivered to the young planet during the late heavy bombardment phase.